larskotthoff/assurvey/README.md

-# Algorithm Selection for Combinatorial Search Problems: A survey
+# Algorithm Selection for Combinatorial Search Problems: A Survey

 This repository contains the sources for the summary table of the algorithm selection survey, available online at http://larskotthoff.github.io/assurvey/